Wkt-R/Pokedex/README.md

 # Pokedex

-* Project was mainly made as my recruitment tast for VirtusLab.
+* Project was mainly made as my recruitment task for VirtusLab.

 ## Description